CUBRID/cubrid-manual/en/admin/admin_utils.rst

 *   *database_name*: The name of the database to flashback.

-*   *owner_name.class_name*: The classes to flashback to.
+*   *owner_name.class_name*: The classes to flashback.
 When specifying the class_name, it must be specified along with the owner name.

-The following shows what information is displayed when users run "cubrid flashback demodb dba.tbl".
+The following shows what information is displayed when a user runs "cubrid flashback demodb dba.tbl".

 ::